nevsetakpohano/SelfAssessment/Skills/Programming.md

   - Don't repeat yourself (DRY)
   - KISS principle
 - Syntax and concepts
-  - Value
+  - Value: 🖐️ used
-  - Identifier
+  - Identifier: 🖐️ used
-  - Variable
+  - Variable: 🖐️ used
-  - Constant
+  - Constant: 🖐️ used
   - Scalar
   - Literal
-  - Expression
+  - Expression: 🖐️ used
   - Heap
-  - Function
+  - Function: 🖐️ used
   - Procedure
   - Method
   - Class
   - Prototype
   - Event
-  - Type
+  - Type: 🖐️ used
   - Flag
   - Lexical scope
   - Code block
-  - Conditions
+  - Conditions: 🖐️ used
-  - Loops
+  - Loops: 🖐️ used
-  - Assignment
+  - Assignment: 🖐️ used
-  - Regular expression
+  - Regular expression: 🖐️ used
   - Interface
   - Namespaces
   - Call stack